The History of Perfumes

 My history of perfumes…

-When I was little, Mum had a bottle of perfume that she would wear on special occasions – the bottle, I think, lasted my whole childhood.
+When I was little, Mum had a bottle of perfume that she would wear on special occasions.
+That single bottle, I think, lasted my whole childhood.
 It was precious and used to mark an event.

 Scents are strongly emotive and can cause the memories of places, thoughts, people, emotions and more, to resurface quickly.

-Being blessed with an acute sense of smell, I have greatly enjoyed working with and blending essential oils since I was 18 years old.
+Being blessed with an acute sense of smell, I count myself as super lucky.
+I have greatly enjoyed working with and blending essential oils since I was 18 years old.

 I feel honoured to be using more traditional methods in my work.
-Using essential oils, to me, is using something as close to nature as possible – as not only the fragrance, but also the energetic qualities are captured through cold-pressing and distillation.
+Using essential oils, to me, is using something as close to nature as possible.
+Not only the fragrance, but also the energetic qualities are captured through cold-pressing and distillation.

 Wishing you all the best of health!